YunzhouYang/Geese_Fatty_Liver/README.md

   - GT file: the vcf-like file by removing lines starting with ##.
   - region: scaffold name.
   - parts: locations or genes.
-  -left & right: locations (integer).
+  - left & right: locations (integer).
   - out_dir: folder to store results.

 This function will produce: